 “Zeus Kinker” appeared in the first online issue of Sortes on April 9, 2020 (coronavirus quarantine time).
 It’s about a snow-like infestation of a glittering clinking cursive word and a train to the future that runs on a circular track.
-Its first paragraph ends with the consecutive repetition of the operative word three times.
+Its first paragraph ends with three consecutive repetitions of the operative word.

 “The Black Opal Ring,” my first published story in something like six years, appeared in Issue 13 of Miracle Monocle, University of Louisville lit mag extraordinaire, on December 2, 2019.